 Using these five steps, a set of class conditional word probabilities are generated that represent the system's anticipation of words the speaker will use, given the contents of the visual scene, and the system's current visual attention state.
-Referring back to Eq.
-(4), we can see that the dynamic formulation of class conditional probability estimates P(w|c(w)) in Eq.
-(10) can be directly inserted into the computation of bigrams that feed into the speech recognizer.
+Referring back to Equation 4, we can see that the dynamic formulation of class conditional probability estimates P(w|c(w)) in Equation 10 can be directly inserted into the computation of bigrams that feed into the speech recognizer.
 As certain objects in the scene capture more of Fuse's attention, the words that better describe those objects become more probable and thus steer the speech recognizer towards those parts of the vocabulary.
+The expected order of words as specified by the bigram class probability transitions remains static throughout this process.

 6.2.
-Relative spatial clauses
+Relative Spatial Clauses

-The spatial grammar (Fig. 5) is used to model the use of relative spatial clauses.
+The spatial grammar (Figure 5) is used to model the use of relative spatial clauses.
 For example, "The red block beneath the small green block" contains references to two objects, the target (the red block) and a landmark ("the small green one").
 The spatial relation "beneath" describes the relation between target and landmark.

-Spatial connective terms may consist of multiple words (e.g., "to the left of") that are automatically tokenized (Roy, 2002) and treated as a single acoustic unit during speech decoding.
-A description consists either of a single phrase describing the target, or descriptive phrases of target and landmarks connected by an appropriate spatial relation.
+Spatial connective terms may consist of multiple words (e.g., "to the left of") that are automatically tokenized [21] and treated as a single acoustic unit during speech decoding.
+As can be seen in the structure of the spatial grammar, a description consists either of a single phrase describing the target, or descriptive phrases of target and landmarks connected by an appropriate spatial relation.
 The probability of using spatial relative phrases is encoded in the probability transitions from the "TARGET OBJECT" node of the spatial grammar.
-This pair of transition probabilities is estimated based on the ratio of training utterances that contained spatial relations versus total training utterances (Roy, 2002).
+This pair of transition probabilities is estimated based on the ratio of training utterances that contained spatial relations versus total training utterances [21].